 Price: $99 – $399 USD per month

 The Final Verdict

-There isn’t a must-use analytics suite for social media marketers with general needs.
+There is not a must-use suite for social media analytics tools for marketers.
 But as your focus grows more specific, some platforms emerge as clear favourites.

 With this list as your guide, you’re sure to find a social media analytics tool that boosts productivity while giving you the valuable information you need.